Bamboo shoots slowly simmered have a delicate, bitter flavor and earthy aroma.

 Fresh bamboo shoots can be sliced and boiled, sautéed or braised and served as an accompaniment to meat and fish.
-They can be slow cooked with other vegetables or stir-fried.
+They can be slow-cooked with other vegetables or stir-fried.

-Choose.
-Select bamboo shoots that are short with a wide base and are solid and heavy for their size.
+- Select bamboo shoots that are short with a wide base and are solid and heavy for their size.

-Store.
-Bamboo shoots will keep in the refrigerator for up to 2 week if they are unpeeled and wrapped in a paper towel.
+- Bamboo shoots will keep in the refrigerator for up to 2 weeks if they are unpeeled and wrapped in a paper towel.

-If the shoots are still bitter, boil again in fresh water for 5 minutes and repeat until they have a more subtle flavor.
+- If the shoots are still bitter, boil again in freshwater for 5 minutes and repeat until they have a more subtle flavor.

 - Cut very young shoots into sticks, cubes, or slices and cook in lightly salted water for 30 minutes or until tender.

 - Cut into slices, sticks, cubes, or julienne and add to tuna or chicken salad.

 - Use to fill spring rolls or dumplings.

 - Dip in tempura batter and deep fry.